zulip/zulip-flutter/README.md

 * Update the lower bounds at `environment` in `pubspec.yaml` to the new versions, as seen in `flutter --version`.
 * Run `flutter pub get`, which will update `pubspec.lock`.
-* Make a quick check that things work: `flutter analyze`, and do a quick smoke-test of the app.
+* Make a quick check that things work: `flutter analyze && flutter test`, and do a quick smoke-test of the app.
 * Commit and push the changes in `pubspec.yaml` and `pubspec.lock`.